geekydv/geekydv/README.md

-- 👋 Hi, I’m Divyesh Birawat,A CS Engineer
+- 👋 Hi, I’m Divyesh Birawat,A Full Stack Developer and a tech geek
-- 👀 I’m interested in Web Design & Development
+- 👀 I've hands-on in Web Design & Development
-- 🌱 I’m currently learning Full Stack Web Development(MERN)
+- 🌱 I’m currently working as Full Stack Web Developer at a Software Company
 - 💞️ Looking forward to collaborations
-- 📫 How to reach me? divyeshbirawat@gmail.com
+- 📫 How to reach me? geekydv@gmail.com